-The Society has a FIC which meets on at least 11 occasions during the year and consists of the FIC Chair, the Society's Chair, SID and one other Non-Executive Board member by rotation, plus the Chief Executive and Chief Operating Officer.
-The sub-committee's main responsibilities are:
+The Society has a FIC which met on 11 occasions during the year and consists of the FIC Chair, the Society's Chair, SID and one other non-executive Board member by rotation (up until December 2024), plus the Chief Executive and Chief Operating Officer.
+From January 2025 all Board members are invited to attend the FIC meetings on a quarterly basis, removing the need for a member by rotation.

-- oto review monthly income & expenditure and budget performance - o to review the Balance Sheet on a quarterly basis - to consider and review recommendations from and performance of the Society's investment managers and agree sales, purchases and investment mandates as necessary - oto monitor the Society's property portfolio and agree sales and purchases within delegated limits
+- to review monthly income & expenditure and budget performance - 🥖 to review the Balance Sheet on a quarterly basis - to consider and review recommendations from and performance of the Society's investment managers and agree sales, purchases and investment mandates as necessary - to monitor the Society's property portfolio and agree sales and purchases within delegated limits